 The concept of the difficult or naughty dog is a very common one.
 Believing that the dog is the problem has its advantages.

-It allows the owner to avoid feeling guilty about the dog’s behaviour.
+It allows the owner to avoid feeling guilty about the dog’s behavior.
 After all if it is the dog’s fault, it can’t be theirs!

 The problem with blaming the dog, is that the problem never gets fixed.
 There is no point in waiting for the dog to ‘want to change’.
 It isn’t going to happen.

 Taking Responsibility for your Dog Training

 The answer to most dog training or behavior problems is to bite the bullet and take full responsibility.
 This can be a bit daunting, but it is the only way to resolve any problems that you are having with your dog.

 Taking responsibility allows you to take control of the situation and begin to change your dog’s behavior.
 This is often less challenging than you might think.

 And the great thing about effective modern training is that it actually doesn’t matter how strong willed or difficult your dog is.
 There is no ‘clash of wills’ or power struggle involved.
 You are not going to be ‘breaking his will’.
 You are going to be changing his behavior by taking control of its consequences.